prep0ster0us/MathMindset-iOS/README.md

 MathMindset
 ===========
-By Alex Murphy and Ritwick Babu
+By Alex Murphy and Ritwik Babu
 -------------------------------

 Featuring: